Russia Sounds Alarm Over Looming Omicron Surge - The Moscow Times

-Russia is set to face a new surge of coronavirus infections in the coming days as the Omicron variant sweeps through an under-vaccinated population, health officials warned Tuesday.
+Russia is set to face a new surge of coronavirus infections in the coming days as the Omicron variant sweeps through an under-vaccinated population, health officials warned this week.

-Several leading officials issued a series of bleak warnings in televised remarks Tuesday, saying infection rates could surge to new record highs and urging for the healthcare system to be readied for another influx of patients.
+Several leading officials issued a series of bleak warnings in televised remarks Tuesday and Wednesday, saying infection rates could surge to new record highs and urging for the healthcare system to be readied for another influx of patients.

 Omicron infections tripled during Russia’s extended New Year holidays, said Anna Popova, the head of the Rospotrebnadzor consumer health watchdog which is leading Russia’s response to the coronavirus pandemic.

-Note: Update: This article was updated Wednesday to include comments made by Putin and Golikova, and new figures on Omicron cases.